A Guide to Lovebird Care: Love Birds Food, Treats and More!

 Certain foods can be toxic to lovebirds and should be avoided.
 Avocado, chocolate, caffeine, and alcoholic beverages are all potentially toxic and can cause severe health issues.
 Additionally, pale vegetables like iceberg lettuce have very little nutritional value and should not be part of their diet.

 It’s also essential to avoid feeding lovebirds junk food or foods high in sugar and fat.
 Instead, focus on providing wholesome, nutritious food to ensure a balanced diet.
 These foods can lead to obesity and other health problems.
+Poor diet can also contribute to diseases such as psittacine beak (including Psittacine Beak and Feather Disease) and intestinal influenza, making proper nutrition crucial for preventing these illnesses.
 Always use common sense when choosing foods for your lovebird and consult with an avian veterinarian if you have any doubts.

 Feeding Different Life Stages